beyondessential/tamanu/packages/mobile/storybook/README.md

 Storybook in React-Native runs differently than in the web.
 I had to use react-native-story-loader lib to find and load files.

 ## How it works
-The react-native-story-lodaer lib generates a file storyLoader.js and exports a function loadStories with the path of all *.stories files.
+The react-native-story-loader lib generates a file storyLoader.js and exports a function loadStories with the path of all *.stories files.

 Troubleshoot: